getpingback/ping-email/readme.md

 - `email`: The email address being verified.
 - `valid`: A boolean indicating the overall validity of the email based on syntax, domain, and SMTP checks.
 - `success`: A boolean indicating if the verification process executed without encountering system-level errors (e.g., network issues).
-- `tryAgain`: A boolean indicating if the verification process should be retried.
-This is useful when the verification process fails due to temporary issues, such as network connectivity problems.
 - `message`: A string providing detailed feedback about the verification outcome.
 This message can be one of the following, as defined in `PingResponseMessages`:
   - `"Valid email"`: The email address is valid.
   - `"Invalid email"`: The email address is invalid.